- Our Work

 Stuart has overall responsibility for the day-to-day management of the Wessex Trust, but is particularly responsible for providing support in legal matters relating to local churches, the Synod and the Wessex Trust.
 In particular Stuart deals with property acquisitions and disposals and the sharing of Trust property with others for ecumenical, social and commercial reasons by means of Sharing Agreements, Leases, Licences and Tenancies.
 Stuart is also Company Secretary of the Wessex Trust.

-Carmen’s main role is to assist the Executive Officer in undertaking the day-to-day management of the Trust.
-Carmen is the first point of contact with the Trust Office.
+Ralph’s main role is to assist the Executive Officer in undertaking the day-to-day management of the Trust.

 Graham and Nicola work alongside local churches to help them translate their mission and vision into the practicality of suitable property development.
 By working alongside churches they provide a link between the Synod and churches, advising and ensuring adherence to provincial and statutory requirements and the appropriate appointment and co-ordination of the professional project team.
 Graham covers the southern part of the Synod and Nicola the northern part.